sanyamjain036/create-express-mvc/README.md

 # Create Express MVC  ![PRs Welcome](https://img.shields.io/badge/PRs-welcome-green.svg)

+A template to kickstart a Node.js backend project.
+It incorporates a commonly used folder structure in the industry.

 Create Express MVC works on macOS, Windows, and Linux.
 If something doesn’t work, please [file an issue](https://github.com/sanyamjain036/create-express-mvc/issues/new).